LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 ## Overview
 The SkyGuard Cut Down was developed over years of experience supporting ballooning operations for the research community.
-Designed with simplicity and reliability in mind, this device offers 16 preset time and pressure triggers to suit a variety of mission profiles.
+Designed with simplicity and reliability in mind, this device offers 16 preset time and 16 preset pressure triggers to suit a variety of mission profiles.
 Once the system detects a balloon launch, the timer activates, and the pressure trigger monitors an absolute pressure threshold for optimal cut-down timing.
+The system can also be armed at power up or arm once a launch is detected by a pressure drop.

 Unlike traditional hotwire systems, SkyGuard’s innovative mechanical release eliminates the risk of fire and simplifies rigging.
 Arming and resetting the